Sohaibmeo/ai-agent/docs/current-progress.md

 ## Frontend

-Recipe detail still uses stub data; needs real recipe/ingredient/method data and a save endpoint to persist ingredient edits/add/remove and AI notes.
+Recipe: recipe detail still uses stub data; needs real recipe/ingredient/method data and a save endpoint to persist ingredient edits/add/remove and AI notes;
-Swap dialog: show real macros/prices, hook “auto decide” to backend/LLM when ready.
+user recipes (when user edits an ingredient we give an option to store this recipes for future use or something) Swap dialog: show real macros/prices, hook “auto decide” to backend/LLM when ready.
-Plans page: History tab and stronger empty/error/toast states; advanced settings flow is not implemented.
+Plans page: advanced settings flow is not implemented.
 Groceries: week selector/history not implemented; responsive tweaks still pending.

 # Suggestions for next changes :